top of page

 Active Members, RSVP to Attend:

-Friday morning, Oct.
-10: Our adventure begins with collecting fish fossils at the Hazen quarry, (Three-spine Stickleback fish and Nevada Killifish) from the Miocene epoch.
+Friday, Oct.
+9: Our adventure begins with collecting fish fossils at the Hazen quarry.
+We have been given permission to collect fossils at an inactive quarry owned by a large corporation.
+We had been there the past two years.
+Three-spine Stickleback fish and Nevada Killifish) from the Miocene epoch are plentiful.

 EVERY PARTICIPANT MUST HAVE A CURRENT SCPS MEMBERSHIP ON THE DAY OF THE TRIP.